Reshma21M/web_backend/README.md

-# 🍰 Cakely - Backend
+# 🎂 Cakely - Backend

-Cakely is a secure authentication service that provides user registration, login, email verification, password reset, and role-based access control (RBAC).
-This backend exposes RESTful APIs and is built following clean code architecture and security best practices.
+Welcome to Cakely Backend! 🍰 This service powers the modern cake ordering platform with secure and scalable RESTful APIs.
+It handles user authentication, authorization, cake management, and all core business logic, enabling a seamless and secure experience for both customers and admins.

 ## 🔧 Technologies Used